10 Nutrition Hacks for Traveling Athletes

 PLUS, you’ll start to feel right at home, wherever you’re going.
 And, you’ll arrive full of yummy, whole foods that fuel whatever you’re up to when you get there.
 Enjoy!

-If you are in a pinch try a Skratch Labs Anytime Energy bar straight out of the wrapper instead!
+If you are in a pinch try a Skratch Labs Energy Bar straight out of the wrapper instead!

 8. Pilfer the coffee kiosk.